-Advanced Signatu Certificates The request is delivery to the CA in the form of an agreement where all the information is present.
+The request is delivery to the CA in the form of an agreement where all the information is present.
 This information is then verified as well as its authenticity.
-In the case of being a natural certificate the information is only about the person who request the certificate.
-For Legal certificates, the Organization Information is also verified and an organization authorization is requested for Qualified Signatu Certificates (eSign) the certificate issuance.
-Qualified Signature Certificates are issued only to person's, whatever they are or not associated to an organization.
+Advanced Signature Certificates In the case of being a natural certificate the information is only about the person who request the certificate.
+For Legal certificates, the Organization Information is also verified and an organization authorization is requested for the certificate issuance.
+Qualified Signature Certificates (eSign) Qualified Signature Certificates are issued only to person's, whatever they are or not associated to an organization.
 The process of verifying the authenticity of the request is similar to the Advanced Signature Certificate, however, physical presence it is needed in hits case, or a similar one.
 Authentication Certificates The certificate are only issued together with eSign Certificates Cipher Certificates The certificate are only issued together with eSign Certificates

-3.2.4 Non-verified subscriber information
+3.2.5 Non-verified subscriber information